-Behaviour is not only made a visible priority and consistently modelled by staff but it is also explicitly taught to children.
-Assemblies focus on values and encourage children to consider positive behaviours, helping them to understand how to make positive choices.
-PSHE sessions and circle time are frequently used to develop children's understanding of their responsibilities and promote the need to have respect and consideration for others and their property.
+This is done with the children in an age-appropriate way.
+These values are reinforced, recognised and referred to regularly by all staff.
+The values and the behaviour rainbow (see appendix 2.1) are clearly displayed in each classroom.
+Behaviour assemblies also focus on explicitly teaching behaviour through our values (See Behaviour Curriculum) and help children to understand how to make positive choices.
+PSHE sessions and circle time are frequently used to develop children's understanding of their behaviour and their responsibilities.
 They may also be used in response to an incident to give children opportunities to discuss any concerns linked to behaviour and to support children in building positive relationships with their peers.